Nokse22/rust_hdl/README.md

 Using the example above, pressing F5 while inside Neovim starts the language
 server.
 There are also other options, like automatically starting it when
 opening a certain file type, see the [Neovim LSP documentation](https://neovim.io/doc/user/lsp.html) for more.

+### Use in Gnome Builder

+If you have `vhdl_ls` installed on your system or container Builder will detect it and it will work automatically.

 ## Configuration